smXplorer/AlliGator/docs/source/alligator-decay-fit-parameters-map-panel.rst

   analysis and work with it (see next) together with the loaded dataset (the dataset is not loaded, neither are the ROIs, which needs to be done separately, if needed).

++ *Change Map Resolution*: when loading a Decay Fit Parameter Map file, the default size of the map is set to that of the loaded dataset.
+If that dataset does not correspond to the loaded Map data, it is necessary to manually set the Map's resolution (i.e. image size), which this function allows doing.

 The other functions are self-explanatory.